HPMRG/HPMRG.github.io/content/home/rdsanalyst.md

 ## Getting started - The Manual

+The World Health Organization (Regional Office for the Eastern Mediterranean) has published in its "Introduction to HIV/AIDS and sexually transmitted infection surveillance: Module 4" a supplement entitled "A Guide to using RDS Analyst and NetDraw".
+This document is available [here](EMRPUB_2014_EN_1686.pdf).

-For the manual, go to the [RDS Analyst Manual](https://www.deducer.org/pmwiki.php?n=Main.RDSAnalyst)
+There is also information in the original manual, including videos: [RDS Analyst Manual](https://www.deducer.org/pmwiki.php?n=Main.RDSAnalyst)

 ## RDS Analyst citation information